GitNMirrors/PowerSensor/README.md

 Connect your Arduino with the PowerSensor to your computer and in the Arduino IDE open the Serial Monitor at 115200 Baud.

 Mount the sensor block on the stainless tube sticking out of the black block or suspend the sensor on it's cable just in front of the laser tube.
-Follow the intructions in the serial terminal and fire tle laser for 20s.
+Follow the intructions in the serial terminal and fire the laser for 20s.

 Keep in mind, that the block stays hot afte the mesurement for a while.

+"This probe has been tested and calibrated and provides an indicative indication of tube wattage, it is not intended to be a definitive measurement and is not certified."